Capel Garmon – burial chamber

 Current state

-Until today, there is no earth mound covering the burial chamber, and only the western chamber is covered with a 14-ton stone slab.
-The present entrance to the tomb was created in the nineteenth century, when the monument was used as a stable.
-Entry to the burial chamber area is possible for free, every day from 10.00 to 16.00.
+Most of the mound (cairn) covering the tomb has not survived to this day.
+Moreover, only the western chamber is covered with a 14-ton stone slab, while the eastern and central chambers, as well as the entrance passage remain uncovered.
+The current western entrance to the tomb was built in the 19th century, when the western chamber was used as a stable.
+Entry to the tomb area is possible for free, every day from 10.00 to 16.00.

 show this monument on map